-5.6 Health Service Providers (HSP) Role and Responsibilities
+5.6 Health Service Providers' (HSP) Role and Responsibilities (where relevant)

-- 5.6.1 Recognise the Program is transitional and provide consistent messaging to Program participants around the transitional nature of the program. - 5.6.2 Provide assertive clinical supports for each participant that is tailored to their individual needs. - 5.6.3 Manage the provision of agreed clinical services in a timely manner.
+- 5.6.1 Recognise the Program is transitional and provide consistent messaging to Program participants around the transitional nature of the program. - 5.6.2 Provide assertive clinical supports for each participant that is tailored to their individual needs. - 5.6.3 Manage the provision of agreed clinical services in a timely manner. - 5.6.4 Inform the Program Coordinator and the Provider of critical participant issues (such as but not limited to disengagement from clinical management, increased support needs beyond the scope of the Program) in a timely manner. - 5.6.5 Ensure a care coordinator or single point of contact is available and has a replacement, which is familiar with the participant if on leave or away, and to ensure the Provider is made aware of any changes to the participant's primary clinical contact.
+This is to enable Providers to easily make contact as appropriate in relation to participants they are supporting. - 5.6.6 Allocate a dedicated clinical care coordinator.
+The clinical care coordinator is responsible for: - 5.6.6.1 Referrals and management of the participant (where relevant) including the discharge of a participant from clinical care to management by a General Practitioner. - 5.6.6.2 Notify the Provider and Program Coordinator should the participant be discharged from clinical care to management by a General Practitioner. - 5.6.6.3 Work collaboratively with the Provider to provide input into the development of a participant's funding plan and sign off on the plan. - 5.6.6.4 In consultation with other stakeholders, participate in transition planning to explore and support participants to transition from the Program.
+Provide consistent messaging to participants around this.

-- 5.6.4 Inform the Program Coordinator and the Provider of critical participant issues (such as but not limited to disengagement from clinical management, increased support needs beyond the scope of the Program) in a timely manner. - 5.6.5 Ensure a care coordinator or single point of contact is available and has a replacement, which is familiar with the participant if on leave or away, and to ensure the Provider is made aware of any changes to the participant's primary clinical contact.
-This is to enable Providers to easily make contact as appropriate in relation to participants they are supporting. - 5.6.6 Allocate each participant a dedicated clinical care coordinator.
-The clinical care coordinator is responsible for: - 5.6.6.1 Referrals and management of the participant (where relevant) including the discharge of a participant from clinical care to management by a General Practitioner. - 5.6.6.2 Notify the Provider and Program Coordinator should the participant be discharged from clinical care to management by a General Practitioner. - 5.6.6.3 Work collaboratively with the Provider to provide input into the development of a participants funding plan and sign off on the plan. - 5.6.6.4 In consultation with other stakeholders, participate in transition planning to explore and support participants to transition from the Program including seeking alternate accommodation.
-Provide consistent messaging to participants around this. - 5.6.6.5 Work collaboratively with the Provider to provide input into the development and review of a participant's safeguarding plan. - 5.6.6.6 Work collaboratively with the Provider and the participant to develop strategies for the management of limited engagement or non-engagement. - 5.6.6.7 Be point of contact for the Commission and the Provider for the participant's clinical care and participate in joint problem solving at an individual and/or program level.
+- 5.6.6.5 Work collaboratively with the Provider to provide input into the development and review of a participant's safeguarding plan. - 5.6.6.6 Work collaboratively with the Provider and the participant to develop strategies for the management of limited engagement or non-engagement. - 5.6.6.7 Be point of contact for the Commission and the Provider for the participant's clinical care and participate in joint problem solving at an individual and/or program level. - 5.6.6.8 Consult and collaborate with the Provider in the support of participants. - 5.6.6.9 In consultation with other key stakeholders, support a participant to test their eligibility for the NDIS if they wish to do so. - 5.6.6.10 Following regular review and assessment, advise the Program Coordinator if a participant is no longer considered clinically appropriate to remain within the Program, and therefore recommending they be withdrawn. - 5.6.6.11 Work with participants to achieve their goals to reduce supports to transition out of the Program before the age of 25.

-22 The Program Coordinator to notify the Commission.
+15 The Program Coordinator to notify the Commission